 The Federal Direct Graduate PLUS is a federal loan that a graduate student who is enrolled at least half-time may borrow to help pay educational expenses.
 Students-at-Large are not eligible for the Federal Direct Graduate PLUS Loan.

 For Direct Graduate PLUS loans the origination fee for loans disbursing after October 1, 2014 have an origination fee of 4.292%.
 The origination fee for loans disbursing after October 1, 2015 have an origination fee of 4.272%.
-The origination fee for loans disbursing after October 1, 2014 have an origination fee of 4.292%.
+The origination fee for loans disbursing after October 1, 2016 have an origination fee of 4.276%.
 The origination fee is deducted from PLUS Loans.
 For example, a PLUS Loan in the amount of $1000 disbursed after December 1, 2013 will result in a net disbursement of $957.

 After reviewing the information below, if you have any further questions you can contact Direct Loans Borrower Customer Service at 800-557-7394.